nchain-innovation/universal_blockchain_asset/docs/Getting_started.md

 The most significatant parts are:

 `[client]` - this maps the client id to the wif (i.e. the client's funding key).

-### **UTXO As A Service**

-UTXO as a service has two containers:

-- uaas_backend
-- uaas_web

-They share the common config file:

-`data/uaasr.toml`

-The Rusty Backend works out of the box (i.e. downloads the image and runs it).

-The Python Web images is used as a base for a new image which has an "isItHealthy.py" script added.
-The health script allows Docker Compose to determine when the uaas_web is ready via a health-check.

-The most significant parts of the config file are:

-`start_block_hash` - use a recent block hash

-`start_block_height` - use the matching block height

-NB: if you change the db user and password in the database initialisation script, ensure the uaasr.toml file reflect the change.
+NB: you will need a BSV testnet key with funds to